yl48687/connect-four/README.md

 # Connect Four
 This project involves implementing and testing a class representing the popular board game Connect Four.
 Connect Four is a two-player connection game played on a two-dimensional grid of tokens.
-The core functionality of the game revolves around strategically dropping tokens into columns to form a line of four tokens either horizontally, vertically, or diagonally.
-Below is an overview of the project's design and functionality:
+The basic rules are as follows:
+- Players take turns dropping tokens into non-full columns on the grid.
+- Tokens fall to the lowest available position in the column.
+- The game ends when one player successfully connects four tokens horizontally, vertically, or diagonally, or when the grid is completely filled.
+The implemented class will provide the functionality to manage the game's state and allow for gameplay interaction.
+The specific requirements and phases of the game are detailed below.

 ## Design Overview
-The project is structured to provide a class-based representation of the Connect Four game.
-It aims to offer a flexible and modular design, enabling easy interaction with the game's components.
-The codebase is organized into multiple files, each responsible for distinct aspects of the game's implementation.
-This design approach ensures better code organization, scalability, and maintainability.
+The project follows a hierarchical structure with the ConnectFour class representing the core game logic.
+This class is expected to support various game phases and interactions.
+Additionally, the ConnectFourTester class is provided for testing the functionality of the `ConnectFour` class under different scenarios.
+The `ConnectFourCLI` class offers a command-line interface for playing the game.

 ## Functionality
-The Connect Four class facilitates setting up a new game by initializing the game grid with the specified number of rows and columns.
-It assigns unique tokens to each player and prepares the game for play.

-Players take turns dropping their tokens into columns on the grid.
-The tokens fall to the lowest available position in the selected column.
-The game continues until a player forms a line of four tokens, indicating a win, or the grid is filled, resulting in a draw.

-The Connect Four game progresses through different phases, including NEW, READY, PLAYABLE, and OVER.
-Each phase corresponds to specific actions and behaviors within the game, such as initializing the game, setting up players, playing moves, and determining game outcomes.
+`ConnectFour`:
+- Initializes a game grid with specified dimensions.
+- Manages player tokens and their turns.
+- Tracks the state of the game, including phase transitions.
+- Implements methods to drop tokens, check for wins, and manage game phases.

+`ConnectFourTester`:
+- Provides test cases to verify the behavior of the ConnectFour class.
+- Tests various scenarios, including exceptional cases and phase transitions.
+- Ensures the correctness and robustness of the implemented functionality.

+`ConnectFourCLI`:
+- Enables players to interactively play the game via the command-line interface.
+- Facilitates user input for dropping tokens and displays the current state of the game.
+- Serves as a tool for manual testing and debugging of the ConnectFour class.

 ## File Structure and Content
-- **ConnectFour.java**: Contains the implementation of the ConnectFour class, responsible for managing the game state, handling player moves, and determining game outcomes.

-- **ConnectFourTester.java**: Provides a testing framework for the ConnectFour class, allowing developers to verify the correctness and functionality of various methods and behaviors.

-- **ConnectFourCLI.java**: Implements a command-line interface for playing Connect Four, enabling users to interactively engage with the game and test its functionality.
+connect-four/
+    ├── src/
+    │   ├── ConnectFour.java
+    │   ├── ConnectFourCLI.java
+    │   └── ConnectFourTester.java
+    ├── lib/
+    │   └── gameutil.jar
+    └── README.md